nemomobile-ux/nemomobile-ux.github.io/_posts/2021-12-08-nemomobile-on-volla-phone.md

 ## Installation of TWPR

 The TWPR is tool for recovery of the operating system.
-The abbreavation stands for Team Win Recovery Project.
+The abbreviation stands for Team Win Recovery Project.
 Honestly, I am not sure what exactly it does and why is not used the default recovery system or just fastboot with flash parameter.
 In any case, I couldn't do it without it.

 To switch to recovery mode, you need to turn on the phone by holding down the power button and the volume up button at the same time.
 Unfortunately, the behavior is not always clear or at least I have not been able to figure out what I am doing differently.
 Sometimes a basic menu appears.
-It have following options: recovery, fastboot, and normal boot.
+It has the following options: recovery, fastboot, and normal boot.
 Sometimes, however, it seems that the menu is hidden behind the Volla logo.
 It works exactly the same, you just don't see what you choose.